Syrians living in rebel-controlled areas fear a deal between Russia and the US has already been agreed.

-The violence on the ground came on a day the US secretary of state said a “provisional agreement” had been reached on a ceasefire to end the Syrian conflict.
+The violence on the ground in Syria came on a day the US secretary of state said that a “provisional agreement” had been reached on a ceasefire to end the ongoing war.

 John Kerry, speaking in Amman alongside Nasser Judeh, Jordan’s foreign minister, said he had spoken earlier that morning with his Russian counterpart, Sergey Lavrov, about the agreement.